Updated May 2021

 The woman who anoints Jesus’ feet is a familiar story that appears in each of the four gospels.
 However, as I read it this year, in the midst of deep political and social unrest, it occupied my imagination in a new way and left me curious about the psychological and theological implications of a universal human emotion: disgust.
 Do we really see one another?

 To summarize the scene, a woman enters the home of a Pharisee where Jesus is a guest and she anoints Jesus’ feet with her tears and expensive ointment and dries them with her hair.
 The Pharisee is critical of the gesture and Jesus’ response.
-Matthew, Mark, and John’s gospels depict the offense as waste of a resource that could have benefitted the poor.
+Matthew, Mark, and John’s gospels depict the offense as waste of a resource that could have benefited the poor.
 Luke’s gospel does something different with the story and places the offense around the label of “sinner.”
 In both cases what gets provoked in the Pharisee is the response of disgust.

-To explore the emotion further, I turned to Richard Beck’s book, Unclean, where he delves into psychology of disgust and its impact on our morality and hospitality.
+To explore the emotion further, I turned to Richard Beck’s book, Unclean, where he delves into the psychology of disgust and its impact on our morality and hospitality.
 Beck reminds us that while we come into the world prepared for the universal human emotion, much like language, disgust is socially and culturally shaped.
 The plasticity of our disgust response prepares us to fit into our cultural and environmental ecosystems.
 In other words, while all cultures exhibit disgust, different cultures have different stimuli/response pairings.

 From a biological perspective, disgust is incredibly useful to keep us from ingesting something toxic.
 At its core, disgust is a response that deals with boundaries and governs the categories of “inside” and “outside.”
 Our response triggers a reflex when things should be avoided or forcefully expelled from our bodies.
 In Beck’s words, disgust can be quite “promiscuous,” attaching to any number of things beyond food.
 Where this becomes violently dangerous is when “people take the place of objects of expulsion” and we divide one another into “ingroups” and “outgroups.”